 The Norfolk Island Museum reveals to you Norfolk’s amazing and multi-layered stories.
 Famous for its colourful history, the island was first settled by Polynesians, then in 1788 by the British who later made it a strict penal settlement.
 Since 1856 it has been home to the descendants of the Bounty Mutineers and the Tahitian women.
 Located in a number of heritage buildings in the Kingston and Arthurs Vale Historic Area our museums and research centre help you explore our turbulent past as well as today's living culture.

-The R.E.O is the place to begin your visit to the site and purchase a book, souvenir or refreshment.
+The R.E.O.
+Museum is the place to begin your visit to the site and purchase a book, souvenir or refreshment.

 The museums include the Pier Store Museum, Commissariat Store Museum, HMS Sirius Museum and No.10 Quality Row house museum, and the Research Centre to access general history resources.
 Explore them at your own pace with the Museum Pass - includes multiple entries to all four museums at any time during your stay as well as two guided tours.

 Hours of Operation